Working from home, now what?

 The necessity of a WFH setup for millions during the pandemic lockdowns has created a massive stimulus and catalyst for change.
 After all, our working patterns haven’t changed for generations.

-Research by the CIPD and a YouGov survey suggest that after the pandemic the majority of workers want to continue to work from home, at least some of the time, providing opportunities for organisations to establish new ways of working.
+Research by the CIPD and a YouGov survey suggests that after the pandemic the majority of workers want to continue to work from home, at least some of the time, providing opportunities for organisations to establish new ways of working.

 Moving to a hybrid working approach